andrewsalinas09/Hindsight/docs/scope-control.md

 ## Levels of granularity

-There are seven levels of granularity, ordered from coarsest to finest, that v0 needs to support.
-All seven are in v0 because anything missing creates a class of problem the user can't solve, which means they bounce off the tool and don't come back.
+There are six levels of granularity that v0 needs to support, plus a depth parameter that controls how far recording recurses into callees.
+All of these are in v0 because anything missing creates a class of problem the user can't solve, which means they bounce off the tool and don't come back.

 The levels are: